 The Worship Subcommittee gives particular attention to the occasions when the Gathering settles into worship.
 The group may help plan the opening all-Gathering event, as well as the opening and closing all-Gathering worship.
 They also assist in creating a worshipping community throughout the week.

 The Adult Young Friends Subcommittee plans programs and activities for adult Friends ages 18–35 who have finished High School.
 It consists of Friends appointed by the AYF Program at the Gathering.
-It does not meet at the first meeting of the Gathering committee.
+It does not meet at the first (spring) meeting of the Gathering committee.
 The AYF Coordinators serve as clerks and are appointed by AYF business meeting.

 The Communications Subcommittee works with the Gathering Clerks and Conference Coordinator to help make sure that all monthly meetings in the region learn about the upcoming Gathering.
 Specific tasks include identifying Gathering Contacts/Ambassadors at meetings in the region, and promoting the Gathering at regional events such as quarterly meetings.

 The Recording clerk may be a member of any subcommittee, but their primary responsibility is to keep accurate minutes of the meetings of the committee of the whole.